jamesak535/sp24asme/Readme.txt

 - RGB by WILMOUTH Steven

 Make sure:
+- You have downloaded "Arduino megaAVR Boards" from boards manager
 - The board is set to "Arduino Nano Every"
 - The port is set to "dev/cu/usbmodem14301 (Arduino Nano Every)"